“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 The Golden Formula, then, is “40-30-15-15”

 Getting to 40-30-15-15 takes a while; you can’t just flip a switch and be there.
 But you can start working toward maximizing your time so you aren’t working horrendous hours because you’re spending your time in worthless meetings or because you’re involved in too many internal operations.
 The company is more than just you, and it needs to operate that way.
 Start your journey today toward gaining control of your company while also reclaiming a bit of your own locus of control (and sanity).
+Think about how you have spent your time over the previous 90 days?
+How close were you to the golden formula?
+How much more effective could you have been if you used this CEO time management framework?

 Smart leaders don’t lead alone.
 If you simply desire to expedite your leadership efforts or if you struggle with figuring out what to do first, contact my team to learn more about executive coaching.
 For 25 years, my passion has been around helping executives (a) create (and then clarify) their organization’s strategic priorities for growth, (b) gain clarity around building high performing cultures (as linked to bottom-line performance), and (c) multiply their impact via Executive Coaching.
 It’s my pleasure to be a resource for your continued success.